InoryS/COM3D2.ResourceUnloadOptimizations.Plugin/README.md

 ### Why fork
 Since we wanted to add some specific memory management logic in the COM3D2 environment, we forked the official library and made a lot of customization and hooks to meet the needs of using it in the specific game scenario of COM3D2.

+### In short
+ - This plugin does not reduce your memory usage, instead it lets the game use as much memory as possible.
+ - If you don't have enough memory, it may have the opposite effect (recommended 24G+)
+ - In addition it also completely disables GC during dances (official and DanceCameraMotion) to avoid GC-induced stuttering
+ - Everything is configurable, but I think the defaults are good
+ - Don't touch the Max Heap Size option

 ### Function
 This plugin aims to optimize the two "resource cleanup/garbage collection" operations GC.Collect() and Resources.UnloadUnusedAssets() that are frequently called in the game: